metabase/metabase/docs/permissions/data-sandboxes.md

 ### Groups with native query permissions (access to the SQL editor) cannot be sandboxed

 People with SQL editor access to a database will always be able to query any original table from that database.
-This is because Metabase cannot parse a SQL query to identify the tables in that query.
+This is because Metabase cannot parse a SQL query --- if Metabase can't find a table, then Metabase can't sandbox the table.

 [Native query permissions](../permissions/data.md) will get automatically **disabled** for any groups that you add to a data sandbox.
 If you need to prevent people with SQL access from querying specific tables in a database, you can edit your [database users, roles, and privileges](../databases/users-roles-privileges.md).

 ### SQL questions cannot be sandboxed

-Since Metabase cannot parse SQL queries, the results of SQL questions will always use original tables, not sandboxed tables.
+Since Metabase can't parse SQL queries, the results of SQL questions will always use original tables, not sandboxed tables.

 [Use collection permissions](#saved-sql-questions) to prevent sandboxed groups from viewing saved SQL questions with restricted data.